epogrebnyak/econometrics-navigator/source/concepts/bootstrap.md

 Bootstrapping is a non-parametric method to construct empiric distributions of various statistics (mean, confidence intervals, deviation, etc) by repreated sampling from an observed dataset.
-Is is a very popular approach because it works well on complex models.

 A little magic is [why exactly][stats-why-bp-works] taking random samples like `[1,1,2]`, `[3,2,2]`, `[1,2,3]`, etc is a good idea to approximate